Digital-Tech-KKHS/game-design-sylvie/documents/Sprints and tests/sprints/sprint 1.md

 ## **Brief Description of your testing**
 I did A/B testing on which  game design people like more: top down or 2d.
 I created 2 different maps and asked people from inside and outside our class which they preferred the look of.

+I tested the controls of my game.
+I had them setup the same way as I did for my 2d game I realised this didnt work and changed them to suit topdown.

+I tested my game and found that my physics engine was making my character fall off the map as I had gravity on.
+As I don't have walls etc in my game at the moment, I removed it, fixing the issue.

 ## **Link to testing results/tables**
 obsidian://open?vault=documents&file=Sprints%20and%20tests%2Ftests%20%26%20trials%2FTesting%20and%20trialling%201